 Once they've cooled, feel free to store them in the fridge to help set the caramel further.

-Once the gelatine has "bloomed", it's ready to be melted.
+Once the gelatine has “bloomed,” it’s ready to be melted.
 To avoid watering down the purin, I like to melt the gelatine directly in the milk.
-This means you have to be careful not to overheat the milk, otherwise it might scold and create an unpleasant taste.
+This means you have to be careful not to overheat the milk; otherwise, it might scold and create an unpleasant taste.
 At the same time, you need to heat it enough so that the gelatine powder melts.

 Milk is best heated to around 60-70℃ (Approx 140-160°F).
 It's also important to note that gelatine starts to lose its setting properties if heated above 75℃.

-Alternatively, you can heat the milk in a saucepan on a medium-low heat until the gelatine has melted.
+Alternatively, you can heat the milk in a saucepan on medium-low heat until the gelatine has melted.
 Just be careful not to let it boil and remove it from the heat if small bubbles start to form around the edge.

 Crack the eggs into a heatproof bowl and whisk until the yolks and whites are combined.